 Ignore URL Arguments: This option is off by default.
 It will allow the Plugin Organizer to ignore URLs with arguments inside of them.
 If you do not have any arguments in your URLs, I recommend leaving it off.

 Only allow network admins to change plugin load order: This option is off by default.
 It is only useful if you have a multisite network set up.
-This will only allow the network administrator to change anything plugin related on your website.
+This will only allow the network administrator to change anything plugin related to your website.
 Leave it off if you do not use a multisite network, but if you do, this setting can be very useful.

 Auto Trailing Slash: This option is on by default.
 This will simply add or remove a trailing slash on plugin URLs.
 It is based on how your permalink structure is setup.
 I would leave this setting on, but that is up to you.